-Students may petition the CATS Committee to be allowed to take a written examination in lieu of taking a language course.
-In such cases, in addition to passing the examination, the student must still take a total of 48 units of course work.
+The ThM requires competence in a research language in addition to the biblical languages.
+When a student meet the language competency requirement by examination, without taking a course, the student must still take the total of 48 units of course work.
 Students who have taken a foreign language for credit in another degree program may petition the CATS Committee for a waiver of this requirement.
 Students may also petition the CATS Committee to substitute a different language from those listed above, provided that the language is relevant to their course work.